Above photo: The author (second from left) receives instruction and realizes some people are born surfers. Others, not so much.

 I had never tried surfing before, and maybe I would discover some storehouse of hidden talent, wowing the instructors and launching my new life as a world-travelling beach vagabond.
 This was just ... unlikely.

-Yet, if there's anywhere I could get the gentle tutelage I required, it would be Tofino.
-This small town on the northern tip of Vancouver Island boasts less than 2,000 year-round residents; the local economy is shored up with a constant influx of surf tourists.
+Yet if there's anywhere I could get the gentle tutelage I required, it would be Tofino.
+This small town on the western side of Vancouver Island boasts less than 2,000 year-round residents; the local economy is shored up with a constant influx of surf tourists.
 I met a family from Victoria, B.C., two parents in their mid-60s and their adult daughter, who travelled up to Tofino for their very first lessons in a rainstorm.
 Bill, the father, brushed off any suggestion that this would be a miserable venture: "What's a little water?" he quipped.

 For a town so small, Tofino does not lack surf instructors.
 By my count, there are more than 10 places offering lessons to rookies at different area beaches.
 All the locals I consulted had their own opinions on which place was best, but I was intrigued by Surf Sister.
 The cashier at a local pizza establishment recommended this place, known for its squad of all-female instructors.
 She told me Tofino had a progressive, woman-forward surf culture, a contrast to the macho beaches of say, Australia.
 Here, male and female surfers are treated with equal respect, as typified by the scrappy Surf Sister operation.

 My main instructor was a gregarious Australian who goes by Mouse, who came to Tofino to sample the waves and never left (a common refrain).
 She rounded up our small crew of newbies on North Chesterman Beach, just outside of town.
 Surf Sister uses multiple beaches for lessons, depending on the surf forecast on any given day.
 On my big day at North Chesterman, the sun was peeking through and the waves were perfection.